robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/documents/establishing-a-solar-alliance-for-governance-and-security-in-space.md

 ---
-title: "Document 9: Establishing a Solar Alliance for Governance and Security in Space"
+title: "Establishing a Solar Alliance for Governance and Security in Space"
 version: 1.0.0
 owner: "Robert Alexander Massinger"
 license: "(c) COPYRIGHT 2023 - 2025 by Robert Alexander Massinger, Munich, Germany.
 ALL RIGHTS RESERVED."